-Your Benefits and the Amount You Pay ease note: Services from non-network providers are not covered, except emergency services an vices authorized by Medica.
+Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
 Network Providers Tier 1 - Preferred Tier 2 - Standard 4.
 Telemedicine Nothing 5.
-Allergy Shots Nothing Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury Nothing 7.
-Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions Organ and bone marrow transplant services and other complex medical Covered at the corresponding benefit level depending on type of services provided. conditions For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-S. Prescription Drugs Prescription drugs received at a retail pharmacy, other than those described below or in Prescription Specialty Generic: Nothing Preferred brand: Nothing
+Allergy Shots Nothing Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury Nothing Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions Organ and bone marrow transplant services and other complex medical conditions Covered at the correspon- depending on type of serv For example, office visits a visit benefit level and surg at the surgical services be vices provided. are covered at the office gical services are covered S. Prescription Drugs Prescription drugs received at a retail pharmacy, other than those described below or in Prescription Specialty Generic: Nothing Preferred brand: Nothing